 The first is something we've seen before, though according to Sharp it looks better than ever this year: a large 85-inch 8K TV that looks unbelievably crisp and vibrant.

-But much more interesting is another variant of the 85-inch 8K set - one that we haven't seen before.
-And this one has glasses-free 3D as well.
+But much more interesting is another variant of the 85-inch 8K set - one that we

 Don't toss those 3D glasses just yet